 Why do you often find yourself snapping at your employees over the most minuscule issues?
 Why are you constantly frustrated by everyone?

-If you find yourself losing your patience quickly, especially over small issues that would previously never elicit such a reaction from you, you might need to take a step back and evaluate what the root cause of your frustration could be.
+If you find yourself losing your patience quickly, especially over small issues, you might need to take a step back and evaluate what the root cause of your frustration could be.
 You’ll likely find that it has nothing to do with the people you work with.

 3. You Feel Exhausted – All the Time